 Some biomass fuels have ash content with a strong tendency to slag and block the heat transfer surfaces.
-Others contain foreign matter that requires special measures in the fuel handling process to protect the equipment, and in the combustion process to protect the environment.
+Others contain foreign matter that requires special measures in the fuel handling process to protect the equipment and in the combustion process to protect the environment.

 The AET furnace, boiler and combustion system design is based on more than 25 years of experience in combustion of many different types of biomass, varying widely in fuel quality and properties.
-AET has experience with wood chips, demolition wood, waste wood, sawdust, sander dust, railway sleepers, cuttings from forest, olive stones, Shea nuts, bark as well as straw, poultry litter, compost, sludge, meat and bone meal etc.
+AET has experience with wood chips, demolition wood, waste wood, sawdust, sander dust, railway sleepers, cuttings from forestry, olive stones, shea nuts, bark as well as straw, poultry litter, compost, sludge, meat and bone meal etc.

 AET has many years of design experience with combustion systems for biomass, experience from maintenance of many plants as well as operation and maintenance (O&M) experience at Western Wood Energy Plant.

 AET has always had in-house design of the AET Biomass Boiler:

 The emissions were previously acceptable, but there were also opportunities for improvement.
 Therefore, many years ago, AET decided to in-source, with considerable success, the functional and detailed design of the major combustion components:

 The AET Combustion System has improved emissions, availability and the maintenance costs significantly.
 As an example, AET is now able, through these in-house design products to fulfil the most stringent emission criteria for clean wood without secondary measures.
 At the same time, it simplifies the responsibility to one point only.

 Some of the most important qualities of the AET design are: